VirgilSecurity/demo-twilio-chat-android/README.md

 * [Reference API][_reference_api]

 ## Support
 Our developer support team is here to help you.
+Find out more information on our [Help Center](https://help.virgilsecurity.com/).

-You can find us on [Twitter](https://twitter.com/virgilsecurity) or send us email support@virgilsecurity.com
+You can find us on [Twitter](https://twitter.com/VirgilSecurity) or send us email support@VirgilSecurity.com.

+Also, get extra help from our support team on [Slack](https://virgilsecurity.com/join-community).

 [_getstarted_root]: https://developer.virgilsecurity.com/docs/how-to#sdk-configuration
 [_guides]: https://developer.virgilsecurity.com/docs/how-to#public-key-management